 Tired of being yanked into the nearest shoe store every time you go shopping with that one girl on your list?

 Surprise her with a VIP Membership to ShoeDazzle.

 She’ll take a style quiz — then a stylist will put together a personalized showroom of shoes she can choose from to purchase each month.

-Plus, there’s an option to skip any month as long as you log in before the 6th.
+Plus, there’s an option to skip any month as long as she logs in before the 6th.